Danger Level: 2/5

 ColorVaried patterns: black, white, orange, yellow

-Lifespan2-3 years (complete lifecycle)
+Lifespan1-3 years (full lifecycle)

 Active SeasonsYear-round indoors, Adults emerge spring